jup-ag/space-station/labs/2-perpetual-exchange/5-faq/2-returned-fund.md

 ---
-sidebar_label: "Returned funds for unsuccessful position"
+sidebar_label: "Returned Fund for Unsuccessful Position"
-description: Returned Funds for Unsuccessful Positions
+description: Learn how to locate returned fund for unsuccessful attempt to increase position
 ---

 # Returned Funds for Unsuccessful Positions